DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Foundry offers a student discount and even a non-commercial license that gives you access to everything for free.

-If you want standard commercial licensing, Nuke doesn’t come cheap.
+But if you want standard commercial licensing, Nuke doesn’t come cheap.

 4. Blender (Mac OS, Windows PC, Linux)

-It even has a particle emitter, and you can get an extension for 3D-printing.
+It even has a particle emitter, and you can get an extension for 3D printing.

 Blender has a large community of developers who make extensions that can do things like generating terrain, cities from maps, or objects like trees and clouds.